schubergphilis/chef-acme/README.md

 Testing
 -------
-The kitchen includes a `pebble` server to run the integration tests with, so testing can run locally without interaction with the online API's.
+The kitchen includes a `pebble` server to run the integration tests with, so testing can run locally without interaction with the online APIs.

 Contributing
 ------------